Byte Histogram in Python 3

 0x06: 0.0052

-The advantage with this way of displaying a value distribution is that we can compare it to other files more easily compared to the absolute distribution as file lengths can vary, but the distribution of certain values might not.
-This could for example apply to padding bytes.
+The advantage with this way of displaying a value distribution is that we can compare it to other files more directly.
+The absolute distribution can change depending on the file length, but the relative distribution of certain values might not.
+This applies to padding bytes as well.

-For example, if we run our script on /bin/pwd instead, we will have the following probability distribution:
+For example, if we run our script on /bin/pwd instead, we see the following probability distribution:

 Probability Distribution